 After working to help dentists build strong online reputations, we have discovered that the problem of collecting patient reviews boils down to a couple of typical obstacles.

 Maybe your team doesn’t want to take any more of a patient’s time after an appointment.
-Your team could be afraid of seeming pushy or hurting the relationship.
-Or, perhaps they simply don’t know how to bring it up.
-Time constraints, worry over being annoying, and nervousness are all reasons your dental team might not be asking.
-Achieve reviews success and build relationships by using the smart and easy way to bring up reviews with patients.
+Your team could be afraid of hurting the relationship or they don’t know how to bring it up.
+How to get more dental reviews could be as simple as having honest communication with your team.

 1. Ask Specific Patients for a Review

-If a patient happens to have a good relationship with a specific team member, have that team member ask them to write a quick review while they are still sitting in the chair.
+If one of your patients has an especially good relationship with a specific team member, have that team member encourage patients to write a quick review while they are still sitting in the chair.
 Plan for and select dental patients you suspect would be happy to leave you a review.
-Make specific assignments for your team members to ask for a review and have them report back on how it went.
+Dental practices who start with this strategy get more online dental patient reviews than those who don’t.

 3. Be Transparent

 Most patients are more likely to leave a review when they are asked personally.
 Remember, dental practices who don’t ask for reviews are likely to only get one when a patient is unhappy.
-If that happens, here is how to handle a negative dental review.
+(If that happens, here is how to handle a negative review.)

 4. Use a Dental Reviews Software

 My Social Practice’s reviews product is designed to make it effortless for your patients to leave you a great review.
 These reviews can be left on their mobile device, with just a few taps.
-Streamline your review process, building your reputation while saving you tons of time.
+Streamline your review request process, building your reputation while saving you tons of time.

 These guidelines are only the tip of the dental reviews iceberg.
 My Social Practice has your back, download this free guide with additional information on how to collect more dental reviews!